Free standard delivery on £50 spend Extra 10% off via App Earn £15 Credit? Over 205k reviews & 4.4 rated

 Yoghurt

-Not only does yoghurt add a nice texture to your overnight oats, but it’s also a great option for adding further depth of flavour.
+Not only does yoghurt add a nice texture, but it’s also a great option for adding further depth of flavour.
+Plus, added Greek yoghurt equals added protein and probiotics, which is always a bonus for gut health.

 Protein Powder

 Overnight oats is the ideal recipe to add some extra protein to.
-Add a scoop to the mixture, stir to combine and leave overnight to soak with the rest of the ingredients.
-And, better yet, you can mix things up further by playing around with the flavour you choose.
+Add a scoop of Impact Whey to the mixture, stir to combine, and leave overnight.

 Toppings

-To keep things interesting, make sure to vary your toppings.
-I'm partial to apple and cinnamon, but there’s no shortage of options.
-Routine doesn’t have to be bland — add syrups, spreads, fruits, or FlavDrops.
+To keep things interesting, vary your toppings.
+I'm partial to apple and cinnamon, but you can also add chia seeds or flaxseed for an extra boost of omega-3s and even more dietary fibre.
+Routine doesn’t have to be bland — add syrups, fruit, or FlavDrops.

 Tips to make the best overnight oats